Assessment Policy and Procedure

 Step 8: Review and validation of the assessment process

 VTI’s Trainers and Assessors are expected to act as internal validators/moderators and follow organisational procedures.
 Validation checklist is provided to trainers and assessor to assist them in the validation process.
-Trainers and Assessors must undertake validation of assessment tool/s as directed by the Academic Coordinator, complete a validation report, and submit it to the Academic Coordinator.
+Trainers and Assessors must undertake validation of assessment tool/s as directed by the Academic Manager, complete a validation report, and submit it to the Academic Manager.

 As requested by VTI, the Trainer and Assessor must be willing to: